Writers’ Room

 The format is inspired by the collaborative, energetic format of writers’ rooms, but adapted for curiosity and play.
 We’ll go from learning from examples to diving into big questions about everyday life.
 The emphasis is on low-pressure conversation, exploration, and seeing what happens when you let ideas be a little messy.
 No experience required.

-Now enrolling for Spring 2026
+Now Enrolling for Fall 2026

 4 installments of $230